h1dawood/skavandri-xd/README.md

-Of course!
-Here is a comprehensive `README.md` file for your GitHub repository based on the provided code.
-It includes a title, description, feature list, setup instructions, and usage examples.

-You can copy and paste the content below into a new file named `README.md` in your project's root directory.

----

 # Multi-Purpose Discord Bot

 A versatile Discord bot built with Node.js and Discord.js, packed with a wide range of features including administration, moderation, fun commands, an economy system, and automated role management.